NikhitaShivayogi/Carrer-Compass/README.md

-# Carrer-Compass
+# Carrer-Compass - Bridging Education to Employment
-#Bridging the education to employment
-# CareerCompass

 CareerCompass is a comprehensive job portal designed to connect job seekers with employers.
 The platform allows users to browse job listings, manage personal profiles, submit job applications, and review the status of their applications—all from a single, user-friendly interface.

 ## Project Features